13 The Anthropocene

 Questions for Discussion

-• Why did Malthus worry that overpopulation would lead to chaos?
+- Why did Malthus worry that overpopulation would lead to chaos?

-• What has prevented a Malthusian catastrophe so far?
+- What has prevented a Malthusian catastrophe so far?

-• Why do you think Melinda Gates felt she needed to set the record straight on population?
+- Why do you think Melinda Gates felt she needed to set the record straight on population?

 Until very recently, the Earth’s environment has appeared so vast that many societies, but not all, viewed resources as not particularly finite.
 The growth-oriented mantras of capitalist-oriented economies have been particularly driven toward the consumption of resources.
-For example, during the spread of capitalist-oriented markets to British India in the 19th and 20th centuries, a dramatic increase in the wealth of upper-class elite South Asians, British Asians, and British citizens living in South Asia had access to plenty of resources.
+For example, during the spread of capitalist-oriented markets to British India in the 19th and 20th centuries, there was a dramatic increase in the wealth of upper-class elite South Asians, British Asians, and British citizens living in South Asia which gave them access to plenty of resources.
 Yet, the general population still suffered under regular famines.
 It was only after the British left that an independent India began to develop systems to alleviate the famines.
 Food was provided through public distribution systems at discounted rates, especially advocated as a necessary policy by “democratic socialists” such as then prime minister Jawaharlal Nehru.
 During the Green Revolution in India, food production also dramatically increased, being heavily subsidized under Nehru’s understandings of socialist development economics.

 Nehru’s understanding of agrarian reform had been rooted in a study in 1948 by the state government of Uttar Pradesh.
 By promoting high-yield seeds, green manure, and other sustainable practices, they had increased yields by 15% to 30%.
 The success had been primarily a technical success.
 Nonetheless, part of the impediment to such successes was the degree to which large-holder plots would adopt these practices.
 Democratic socialists in India, along with supporters of social democracy, revolutionary socialists, and communists, all supported breaking up large-holder plots for additional social reasons, aiming to alleviate the poverty of Indian peasant farmers.
 However, despite Nehru’s powerful position, the democratic socialists in India were not able to gain enough political support to break up the landholdings of large-holder plots, which proved an impediment to the long-term stabilization of agricultural production.
 Much of the Green Revolution in India was carried out by Indira Gandhi, his daughter, when she was head of state in the 1970s.
 However, droughts remained a major impediment.
 Furthermore, the social climate of India’s politics shifted as criticism of Indira Gandhi mounted.
 Nonetheless, lessons from the 1979 to 1980 and 1987 West Bengal droughts would bright to light several similar concerns: the need to properly compensate agricultural workers and to make working in the agricultural sector desirable, the need for watershed planning to improve water supply, and the need to foster a social climate of ecologically oriented development.